 We all want a better life.
 A new job.
 A new body.
 A new bank account.
 Yet no matter what we do, the life we hope to live never seems to materialize.
 Maybe the problem is that we’re looking in the wrong places.

-Like it or not, you have to build a better life.
+Like it or not, you need to build a better life.
 Here’s how:

 1. Be grateful.